Stock events for United Rentals, Inc. (URI)

 URI’s Geographic footprint

-United Rentals operates an integrated network of rental locations across North America, Europe, Australia, and New Zealand.
-The company has approximately 1,686 rental locations globally, with a significant presence of around 1,504 to 1,601 locations in North America (49 U.S. states and every Canadian province), 38 to 39 in Europe, 23 to 38 in Australia, and 19 in New Zealand.
+United Rentals has an extensive geographic footprint, operating an integrated network of rental locations across North America, Europe, Australia, and New Zealand.
+As of 2024, it has over 1,500 locations in North America, covering 49 U.S. states and Puerto Rico, and every Canadian province.
+It also has 38 locations in Europe, 23 in Australia, and 19 in New Zealand.
+The United States accounts for 91.2% of its net sales.

 URI Corporate Image Assessment